-While we’ve had to put most of our homing of cats on pause at the moment due to coronavirus (COVID-19), we’ve been working on a hands-free homing approach for some of our centres.
+While we’ve had to put most of our homing of cats on pause at the moment due to coronavirus (COVID-19), we’ve been working on a hands-free homing approach for some of our centres and branches.

 Rest assured, we’ve put in extensive procedures to ensure carefully controlled rehoming without putting adoptees or our employees at risk of infection.

 While we can’t guarantee you will be taking your cat home straight away, you’ll begin the adoption process in anticipation of your new arrival.

 Use our Find a Cat tool to look for a cat in your areaFind a cat

 Interested in offering a cat a permanent home?
 Click the button to ‘contact us about this cat’ and fill in our friendly form

 If you’re an ideal match for the cat you’ve chosen, you’ll be contacted by our team via phone or email.
 You’ll be asked for the following:

 Once this information is received, your cat will be reserved and you’ll book a further ‘adoption’ call.